ajo01/canvasToPDF-webviewer-react-sample/README.md

-# WebViewer - React sample
+# WebViewer - React - CanvasToPDF sample

 [WebViewer](https://www.pdftron.com/documentation/web/) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

+CanvasToPDF is a PDF Library that allows users to create vector appearances with Canvas API.
+In other words, enable you to export your HTML Canvas to a vector quality PDF.

-This repo is specifically designed for any users interested in integrating WebViewer into React project.
-You can watch [a video here](https://youtu.be/bVhWXuLSL0k) to help you get started.
+This repo is specifically designed for any users interested in integrating WebViewer and CanvasToPDF into React project.

 ## Demo